JaliQ/us-visa-appointment/readme.md

 **-c** Consular id.
 Halifax 90, Montreal 91, Ottowa 92, Quebec City 93, Toronto 94, Vancouver is 95 for Canada.
 You can find ids for other consulates from the dropdown values in the appointment page.

-**-t** Retry timeout in seconds.
-Keep this above 120 seconds to make sure you are not getting temporarily banned from receiving available dates

-**-n** Pushover User Key from Pushover Notifications app.
+**-n** Pushbullet User Key from Pushover Notifications app.
 Do not provide this argument if you don't want to receive notifications.

-**-g** Use this argument without any value if your application consists more than one person

 ## Tips

-Comment line 100 and uncomment line 102 in usappointment.js to see puppeteer in action
+If you found a way to sign in with a request instead of puppeteer, pls make a pull request.